-NOWCAM 2020 Online led off with keynote speaker Prof. Jason Chan of Iowa State University, a NOWCAM (and UVic) alumus known for his work on improving memory performance in educational and legal contexts.
-The next day feaured 26 speed talks and three conurrent workshops (one on data visualization, one on Bayeian Analyses, and one on Replicability/Transparency.
-We hope soon to post videos of those keynote and the workshops are posted in the Archive drop-down menu above, along with the 2020 Program with info about all 26 speed talks) is on the archive page.
+NOWCAM 2020 Online led off with keynote speaker Prof. Jason Chan of Iowa State University, a NOWCAM (and UVic) alumnus known for his work on improving memory performance in educational and legal contexts.
+The next day featured 26 speed talks and 3 concurrent workshops (one on data visualization, one on Bayesian Analyses, and one on Replicability/Transparency).
+Videos of the keynote and the workshops are posted in the Archive drop-down menu above, along with the 2020 Program with info about all 26 speed talks.

 To subscribe to the NOWCAM mailing list (which will bring you periodic updates regarding NOWCAM meetings), please visit/subscribe at https://lists.uvic.ca/mailman/listinfo/nowcam_list.
 You can also unsubscribe at that site at any time.
 Messages are few and far between.